Homemade computer chips / integrated circuits

 Update 9/3/18: I got a wire bonder (K&S Al/Au wedge bonder)!
 It will definitely take some more practice before I can bond to a chip, but results will be posted.
 This will also allow for more extensive testing.
 I just moved out to college so progress will hopefully be made on school breaks.
 A huge thanks to Jeremy Gordon (@JeremySF on Twitter) for the gracious donation.

-Update 7/8/19: FET gate length (feature size) reduced to <5µm, brining this project to be state-of-the-art in about 1975 and allows the transistors to operate with much better characteristics.
+Update 7/8/19: FET gate length (feature size) reduced to <5µm, bringing this project to be state-of-the-art in about 1975 and allows the transistors to operate with much better characteristics.
 Pictured below is a ~4.5µm Aluminum gate and the corresponding characteristics showing 5 traces, -3V step and a -8V body/substrate bias.